mbodm/WOWCAM/README.md

 - Since a "download-only" mode makes not much sense, it's just the "unzip-only" mode.
 - For pure unzipping, [WAUZ](https://github.com/MBODM/WAUZ) is still there.
 And it fullfills the requirements way more precise.
 - It allows me to focus more on the core features, with my sparse time.
+- This doesn't mean there will be **never** such an "unzip-only" fallback mechanism.

 #### In short: